- Air Barrier Systems in Buildings

 Health Care Facilities, Research Facilities, Animal Research Facility, Research Laboratory, Academic Laboratory, Government Laboratory, Private Sector Laboratory, General Storage, Laboratory: Dry, Office, Warehouse (Space Type)

-Accessible—Plan for Flexibility, Functional / Operational, Historic Preservation—Accommodate Life Safety and Security Needs, Productive—Integrate Technological Tools, Productive—Assure Reliable Systems and Spaces, Productive—Design for the Changing Workplace, Secure / Safe—Plan for Fire Protection, Secure / Safe—Ensure Occupant Safety and Health, Sustainable
+Accessible—Beyond Accessibility to Universal Design, Functional / Operational, Historic Preservation—Accommodate Life Safety and Security Needs, Productive—Integrate Technological Tools, Productive—Assure Reliable Systems and Spaces, Productive—Design for the Changing Workplace, Secure / Safe—Plan for Fire Protection, Secure / Safe—Ensure Occupant Safety and Health, Sustainable

 Products and Systems